Salix × fragilis: Description

 Salix × fragilis is a medium-sized to large deciduous tree, which grows rapidly to 10–20 m (rarely to 29 m) tall, with a trunk up to 1 m diameter, often multi-trunked, and an irregular, often leaning crown.
 The bark is dark grey-brown, coarsely fissured in older trees.
 The lanceolate leaves are bright green, 9–15 cm long and 1.5–3 cm wide, with a finely serrated margin; they are very finely hairy at first in spring, but soon become hairless.

-The flowers are produced in catkins in early spring, and pollinated by insects.
-They are dioecious, with male and female catkins on separate trees; the male catkins are 4–6 cm long, the female catkins are also 4–6 cm long, with the individual flowers having either one or two nectaries.
-In late spring fruit capsules release numerous small cotton-tufted seeds.
-They are easily distributed by wind and moving water, and germinate immediately after soil contact.
+The flowers are produced in catkins in early spring and are pollinated by insects.
+They are dioecious, with male and female catkins on separate trees.
+The male catkins are 4–6 cm long, the female catkins are the same length.
+The individual flowers have either one or two nectaries.
+In late spring, the fruit capsules release numerous small cotton-tufted seeds.
+These are easily distributed by wind and moving water and germinate immediately upon contact with the soil.

 Taxonomy

 Carl Linnaeus first described a willow species as "Salix fragilis" in 1753.
-It was later discovered that Linnaeus was actually describing a species he had also called Salix pentandra.
-At least since the 1920s, botanists applied Linnaeus's name "Salix fragilis" both to a pure species and to its hybrid with Salix alba.
+It was later discovered that he was actually describing a species that he had also called Salix pentandra.
+Since at least the 1920s, botanists have applied Linnaeus's name "Salix fragilis" to both a pure species and to its hybrid with Salix alba.
 In 2005, it was proposed that "Salix fragilis" should be conserved for the pure species, with the hybrid called "Salix × rubens".
 The alternative was to conserve "Salix fragilis" for the hybrid, with the pure species requiring a new name.
-After discussion, the decision was made by the Nomenclature Committee for Vascular Plants in 2009 to reject the first proposal and conserve "Salix fragilis" for the hybrid.
-Irina V. Belyaeva then described the previously unnamed parent species as Salix euxina, and designated a lectotype for the hybrid.
+Following a discussion, the Nomenclature Committee for Vascular Plants rejected the initial proposal in 2009 and opted to conserve the name "Salix fragilis" for the hybrid.
+Irina V. Belyaeva subsequently described the previously unnamed parent species as Salix euxina, and designated a lectotype for the hybrid.
 The lectotype was shown by molecular evidence to be the hybrid between S. alba and S. euxina, the name of which is written as Salix × fragilis to show its hybrid status.